emtneutrino/races/README.md

 Type `races exportwblt publicrace` to export the public race saved as 'publicrace' with best lap times to the file `resources/races/publicrace.json`.
 You cannot export the race if `resources/races/publicrace.json` already exists.
 You will need to remove or rename the existing file and then export again.

 Type `races importwblt myrace` to import the race file named `resources/races/myrace.json` into the public races list with best lap times.
 You cannot import 'myrace' if it already exists in the public races list.
 You will need to rename the file and then import with the new name.

+**If you want to preserve races from a previous version of these scripts, you should update `raceData.json` and any exported races by executing the following commands before clients connect to the server to use the new new race data format which includes waypoint radius sizes.**

+Type `races updateRaceData` to update `resources/races/raceData.json` to the new file `resources/races/raceData_updated.json`.
+You will need to remove the old `raceData.json` file and then rename `raceData_updated.json` to `raceData.json` to use the new race data format.

+Type `races updateRace myrace` to update the exported race `resources/races/myrace.json` to the new file `resources/races/myrace_updated.json`.
+You will need to remove the old `myrace.json` file and then rename `myrace_updated.json` to `myrace.json` to use the new race data format.
+You will then be able to import the race using the new race data format.

 PORTING
 -------